-The thing about this recipe for Homemade Golden Oreos is that they are even better than the kind from the store.
+The thing about this recipe for Homemade Golden Oreo Cookies is that they are even better than store-bought.
 Prepare to be obsessed!

 - ¼ teaspoon salt